Cerv206/JC-Repo/ReadMe-file.md

 We have installed the following Beats on these machines: Filebeat and Metricbeat

 These Beats allow us to collect the following information from each machine:
-- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._
+-Filebeat monitors the log files of the DVWA maciines.I would expect filebeat collect all the log events and forward them to Logstash.
+Metricbeat helps monitor the DVWA servers.
+I would expect metricbeat to collect the metrics from the system, and all services.
+Once collected metricbeat will send the metrics to Logstash.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the pentest2.yml file to /etc/anisibe directory.
-- Update the _____ file to include...
+- Update the hosts file to include to include the Elk server.
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://13.83.9.21:5601/app/kibana#/home to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?